-The applicant is requesting a Planned Development for 2415 Jefferson Road.
-The proposal requests to add two apartment structures and partially demolish the commercial buildings at Homewood Village Shopping Center.
-The site is 15.95-acre tract with 138,000 square feet of existing commercial multi-tenant structure, a second 5,000 sf commercial building and associated surface parking.
-The lot sits below the grade of South Homewood Drive and Jefferson Road as well as being bound on the southern side by railroad right-of-way.
+The applicant is requesting a Planned Development for a portion of 2415 Jefferson Road.
+The proposal requests to add two apartment structures along with 8 townhomes and partially demolish the commercial buildings at Homewood Village Shopping Center.
+The site is 15.95-acre tract with 138,000 square feet of existing commercial multi-tenant structure, and a second 5,000 sf of commercial building and associated surface parking.
+The lot sits below the grade of the adjacent South Homewood Drive and Jefferson Road as well as being bound on the southern side by railroad right-of-way.

-The proposal is for two 5-story apartment structures to replace 46,000 sf of the commercial buildings in the rear of the parcel and maintain 92,000 sf of the existing commercial.
-The request is seeking to use the full allowable residential density for the site, but the proposal is less clear on how the remaining commercial portion will be brought into compliance with current code or relate to the proposed residences.
+The proposal is for two 5-story apartment structures and 8 townhomes to replace 46,000 sf of the commercial buildings in the rear of the parcel and maintain 92,000 sf of the existing commercial.
+The request is seeking to use the full allowable residential density for the site, but the proposal states that future phases are not binding while offering to do some upgrades in those areas.
 The applicant references in their application that the Future Land Use Steering Committee has called for this location to be a "Town Center," but the design focuses on adding the residential component and not creating a neighborhood business district.
-Further consideration should be given to the long-range plan for the site, creation of a human-scaled district and how this can properly fit in to the surrounding neighborhoods.
+The applicant shows future phases, but does not commit to them.
+The Planned Development request could be more successful if aspects of the future design were incorporated at this time or if the proposed portion of the site to be used was either done by-right or only captured that percentage of allowable density and reserved the remainder when the rest of the site could be completed.
+Also, in terms of layout, the most intensive uses are proposed to be in close proximity to the existing single-family neighborhood (Cottages at Homewood, Moss Side and Homewood Hills subdivisions) instead of a location in the interior of the site or adjacent to the commercial frontage of Jefferson Road.

-Infrastructure is important for this project as certain aspects have not received attention for years and it also sits in a basin that cannot accept peak flow sewage.
+Adequate infrastructure is a primary concern for this project as certain facilities do not meet current standards, and the site sits in a basin that cannot accept peak flow sewage.
 Attention should be paid to making this site more manageable for ACCGov utilities and potentially withhold additional density until the system can handle the additional demand.
-The site is also traversed by a transmission line that is expensive to move and restrictive in terms of having development beneath and near it.
-Further guidance on this is necessary and the applicant should work with Public Utilities to arrive at a single design approach for the next submission that accommodates access to ACCGov facilities and corrects incompatible infrastructure.
+The site is also traversed by a Georgia Power transmission line that is challenging to relocate and restrictive in terms of having development beneath and near it.
+Further guidance on this is necessary and the applicant should work with ACC Public Utilities to find a solution that does not burden the sanitary sewer system and related infrastructure.
+In phasing the project, the applicant also shows future structures in places they state are restricted.
+If those spaces can be used in the future, the applicant should take the necessary steps to have those incorporated into the site design now in an effort to provide for a more community-focused design on the site as a whole.